Reclaiming Your Wakanda: 5 Ways To Move To An African Country

 Freelance writing, teaching English online, transcription jobs… These days remote work opportunities are bountiful.
 Think about how can turn your skills into a service.
 Then, pick an African nation with good internet connectivity and find a cozy co-working space.
 Right before your tourist visa expires, visa hop to another exciting locale.
 It's time to shift the way you think about making money.
 And use the time in-country to investigate other work or business opportunities.
 Don’t forget to pack along a few extra chargers and buy travelers insurance!

-Digital nomad job options: Teaching English online, freelance writing, editing, graphic design, trading, affiliate marketing, freelancing your skill, resell African art, sell stock photos, transcription work.
+Digital nomad job options: Teaching English online, freelance writing, editing, graphic design, trading, affiliate marketing, freelancing your skill, reselling African art, selling stock photos, transcription work.

 - Rat Race Rebellion